 She also has a huge passion for South America and is leading the development of our new sister brand; Latin Drive!

-Bruce and Barbara Cantle, who live in Maun, are extremely passionate about safari’s in Botswana and are amazing at keeping our UK up to date with the conditions down there.
+Bruce and Barbara Cantle, who live in Maun, are extremely passionate about safari’s in Botswana and are amazing at keeping our UK up to date with the conditions there.
 This is essential to our operation as road conditions in Botswana change very quickly after the rains each year and the rains don’t always come when expected.
 This information always points our clients in the right direction so will have a safe and enjoyable safari.

 Jens and Anneli head our flag ship base in Namibia, where the majority of our vehicles live.
 The two of them make the perfect team, as Jens – who is an expert in mechanics and has long history with 4×4’s in Africa – manages and cares for our vehicles, whilst Anneli prepares for each trip and it’s requirements.
-That said, it’s hard to separate who does what as they really are a team, and will always go that extra mile to ensure that our clients have a great time.
+That said, it’s hard to separate who does what as they really are a team and will always go that extra mile to ensure that our clients have a great time.

 Paul, based in Cape Town, oversees our vehicle builds.
 We’re very lucky him have him on board as he has more than 20 years of experience in vehicle-based travel and has successfully led expeditions to some very remote areas of the planet.
 He has travelled the length of Africa multiple times and provided technical advice and mechanical support for numerous private world expeditions.
 Since he’s come on board, not a bolt has been left ignored in our vehicles and as new equipment comes available, he is the first to know whether to get it or not.

 Gene Pecker is based in Livingstone and works at our Zambia base, found at Waterberry Lodge.
 Gene’s been a wonderful asset ever since she started with us and as our clients keep reminding us.
 She’s very good at detail and is passionate about making sure the clients have the best trip possible.
-All her tips and info will go a long way so be sure to listen carefully.
+Her tips and info will go a long way so be sure to listen carefully.

 AJ was born in Harare and lived in Zimbabwe until he went to University in Cape Town.
 He then decided to move to Botswana where they managed several High-End luxury camps in and around the Delta.
 Since then AJ has moved to Victoria Falls where they run a small guest house and our Zimbabwe base.